 Early in the season, the Player Agent will solicit from the Board members interested in serving on a Scouting/Player Selection Committee ("Committee").
+All-Star Managers (presumptive, candidates, or confirmed) cannot be members of the Committee.
 No later than the mid-point of the regular season, the Player Agent will nominate for the Board's approval, the members of that Committee.
-The Player Agent will serve as the non-voting Committee Chair.
-The Committee chair must not have a child eligible for selection on teams being considered by that committee.
+The Player Agent or Assistant Player Agent will serve as the non-voting

+Committee Chair.
+The Committee chair must not have a child candidate for selection on teams being considered by that committee.
+If the Player Agent or Assistant Player Agent each have children candidates for selection, the President will designate a Committee Chair.
 The Committee, based upon its observations, statistics, and discussions with knowledgeable observers may add additional players to the list of eligible players.
-Before the selection meeting, the Committee chair will ask all Majors and 3A Managers for their ranking and input of all eligible players.
+Before the selection meeting, the Committee chair will ask all Majors and AAA Managers for their ranking and input of all eligible players.